The Re-Generate Opportunity program

 At Oak Harvest Kitchen, participants get hands-on training and mentorship -- covering food safety, kitchen skills, customer service and hospitality, and essential technologies used in food-service and the workplace.

-Once the initial training is complete, program participants enroll in our internship program inside live kitchens - at participating food businesses from Mandela's network - to build live kitchen and food service skills experience to add to their resumes.
+Once the initial training is complete, program participants enroll in our internship program inside live kitchens - at participating food businesses and food e-commerce companies from Mandela's network - to build live kitchen and food service skills experience to add to their resumes.

 Program graduates then gain access to broader workforce network to secure full-time employment.